OpenDataServices/cove/README.rst

 Serious Bug fixes and 'priority' features, that need to make it into a release at short notice can be included by negotiation.

 Requirements
 ============
-This application is built using Django and python 3
+This application is built using Django and Python 3

 Installation
 ============